ethanwhite/moore-ddd/supplement.md

 We will build tools and develop training to allow other scientists to take advantage of these approaches.

-#### BlendDat
+### Tools for combining numerous heterogeneous datasets

-A lot of data-intensive work requires combining heterogeneous data from a number of disparate sources.
+Combining heterogeneous data from a number of disparate sources to answer fundamental questions is a core aspect of many areas of data science.
 In ecology this often involves combining ecological data, spatiotemporal environmental data, species level data on organismal traits, and information about the evolutionary history of the organisms involved.
-There are analogs from across the data science spectrum.
-Currently there is no effective way to generalize these problems and collaborate on developing common combinations of datasets.
-Building on my experiences from developing the EcoData Retriever I will lead the development of a general tool for automatically combining multiple heterogenous datasets into a datasets into a
+Typically this work involves isolated investigators developing custom one-off scripts to download load, cleanup, and restructure each individual dataset, followed by additional custom scripts for combining datasets together.
+This is error prone, time consuming, does not allow scientists to benefit from each others work, and typically not very reproducible since there is no need to avoid manual processing steps when developing one-off scripts for individual use.
+We can do better.

-    * integrate with dat streams
+My lab has already developed a platform for handling the issues associated with individual datasets in reproducible ways.
+While we have focused our dataset development on ecological data, the machinery is completely agnostic to the kind of data involved and we are beginning to expand the platform to other kinds of data.
+Be developing this project in the open we are building a community of users and contributors that add new datasets and help check and correct existing dataset recipes to make sure that the data is handled in the most rigorous manner possible.

-	* blend using approximation based on available data + models to fill in gaps (e.g., species traits based on phylogeny, physiological rates based on body size)
+The next step is to tackle the challenge of combining numerous datasets.
+I will lead the development of a general tool for automatically combining multiple heterogenous datasets in a reproducible manner.
+This tool will take a pragmatic approach of having the machine tackle the standard tasks of assembling datasets in an automated way while leveraging human knowledge to develop the recipes that explain exactly how two datasets can be combined.
+This will provide an effective tool that we can use now for speeding up data-intensive research while we wait for the potential of fully machine based to be realized.

 * Imperfect data
     * developing methods for using imperfect data building on Silver, Gelman,